LennartHennigs/Knulli-and-RGXX-Notes/README.md

 #### Copy files to your handheld / SD card

 - Copy the content of the bottom-most directory to your SD card to this folder: \
-  `<SD Card>/Ports/stardewvalley/gamedata/`
+  `share/roms/ports/stardewvalley/gamedata/`
 - Done!
 Now, Stardew Valley should run fine.

 (And yes, it takes about 30 seconds for it to start.
 Don't worry.)

-**Note**: If you want to update your Stardew Valley to a new version, follow all steps and re-install Stardew Valley via Portmaster on your device.
+**Note**: If you want to update your Stardew Valley to a new version, follow all steps and re-install Stardew Valley via Portmaster on your device. \
-**Note**: You can also copy [savegames](https://stardewvalleywiki.com/Saves) from your computer onto your handheld and vice versa.
+**Note**: You can also copy [savegames](https://stardewvalleywiki.com/Saves) from your computer onto your handheld and vice versa. \
-**Note**: I recommend scaling the _ÙI_ and the _Zoom level_ a bit – I use 110% (set it in the Stardew Valley Options).
+**Note**: I recommend scaling the _UI_ and the _Zoom level_ a bit – I use 110% (set it in the Stardew Valley Options).

 ### Balatro

- TBD
+Works as described [here](https://portmaster.games/detail.html?name=balatro).
+Install via Portmaster and copy a single file.

 ### Diablo 1 & Diablo Hellfire - Devilutionx